 The best way to determine what your children are ready to talk about is to ask what they know or have heard about the event and what questions they have.
 Remember to be age appropriate but honest with children – that includes discussion of death.
 Sometimes, we want to use metaphors for death like: “He is in a really deep sleep that he can’t wake up from” or “She is in a place where we can’t touch her” in an effort to protect our children.
 Young children may misunderstand these metaphors and be afraid to go to sleep or allow a parent to leave the room.

 Finally, be aware that children sometimes cope with stressful events by regressing and engaging in behaviors they did when younger, including having toileting accidents, wanting to be held or sleep in a parent’s bed, sucking a thumb, sleeping with a blanket or toy they haven’t needed for a while, even playing with toys they have outgrown.

 Engaging, dynamic faculty members are the heart of Alvernia University.
 Our professors are accomplished scholars, experts in their fields, and supportive mentors who are committed foremost to their students’ success.
 More than two-thirds of them hold the highest degree available in their field.
-Outside of the classroom many regularly publish books and articles, present scholarly works at national and international conferences, and serve as field experts to the mass media — through newspaper, broadcast, and online outlets.
-It's no wonder that our students appreciate small class sizes (14:1 student to faculty ratio), personal attention, and breadth of academic programs offered — relevant in today's world.
+Outside of the classroom many regularly publish books and articles, present scholarly work, and serve as field experts to the media.
+It's no wonder that our students appreciate small class sizes (14:1 student to faculty ratio), personal attention, and the breadth of academic programs offered — relevant in today's world.